-Fiona Dawson is an Emmy®-nominated multi-media director, producer and writer.
+Fiona Dawson is an Emmy®-nominated, award winning, multi-media director, producer and writer.
 She directed Transgender, at War and in Love commissioned by The New York Times and created the media project TransMilitary, which intimately shares the lives of American transgender troops risking discharge as they work to end the discriminatory ban upon their service.
-Fiona writes and produces for NBC News' NBC OUT and with her co-directors at SideXSide Studios, Fiona creates film to educate, entertain and inspire.
-As Regional Instructor for The Leader's Institute, Fiona facilitates team building events, Creating a Team Culture® workshops, and Fearless Presentations® classes.
+Her feature length documentary TransMilitary, directed and produced in collaboration with SideXSide Studios, premiered at South by Southwest (SXSW) 2018 and won the Best Feature Documentary Audience Award.

 Fiona has previously filmed stories in India on sex trafficking, prostitution and HIV/AIDS.
 She hosted segments for HereTV during the Republican and Democratic conventions, she is published in NBC OUT, Curve magazine, FTM Magazine, The Advocate, The Huffington Post and The New York Times.
 A British native and American immigrant, Fiona lived in Houston, Texas for 11 ½ years working in the nonprofit sector and later in corporate social responsibility before moving to New York in 2011 to develop her media career.

 In 2015 Fiona was honored by The White House as an LGBT Artist Champion of Change.
-She was voted Houston's Female Grand Marshal for the 2009 LGBT Pride Parade, has served on the National Board of Directors of the Human Rights Campaign (HRC) and the Board of Directors for the National Lesbian & Gay Journalists Association (NLGJA).
+She was voted Houston's Female Grand Marshal for the 2009 LGBT Pride Parade, has served on the National Board of Directors of the Human Rights Campaign and the Board of Directors for NLGJA - The Association of LGBTQ Journalists.
 Fiona lives in Brooklyn, NY.

 Advocating for human equality has always been at the root of Fiona's endeavors.
 Since 2004 when she came out as gay, Fiona has been particularly focused on working for the lesbian, gay, bisexual and transgender (LGBT) community.